-There were no options granted during the financial year to subscribe for unissued shares of the Company and its subsidiaries.
+There were no options granted during the financial year to subscribe for unissued shares of the Company or its subsidiaries.

-No shares have been issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company and its subsidiaries.
+There were shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company or its subsidiaries.